p1otr/dh-python/dh_pypy.rst

 --suggests=SUGGESTS	translate given requirements into Debian dependencies and add them to ${pypy:Suggests}

+--requires=FILENAME	tranaslate requirements from given file(s) into Debian dependencies and add them to ${python3:Depends}

 --shebang=COMMAND	use given command as shebang in scripts

 --ignore-shebangs	do not translate shebangs into Debian dependencies